Guiferreira2000/Disease_Dataset_Playground/ReadMe.md

 <h2>Step 2: Symptoms preprocessing </h2>

+    SymptomExtractor.py -> Puts all symptoms in the same format and extract all symptoms to an excell sheet so it can later processed.

+    symptom_to_label.py ->

+    symptom_data_updater.py ->

 <h3> Requirements: </h3>
     - Symptoms cannot be duplicate
     - Symptoms must be associated with ICD 11 labels